Frequently Asked Questions About Brainjogging (FAQs)

-Brainjogging simultaneously enhances cognitive processing speed, visual recognition, spelling and assimilation, and understanding of material.
+Brainjogging simultaneously enhances cognitive processing speed, visual recognition, spelling and assimilation, and understanding of the material.
 Even so, Brainjogging is designed so that it can increase understanding within given subjects based on each client’s personal learning material.

 As clients receive information in their daily lives, they are trained by a Brainjogging coach to generate word lists containing that information in a condensed format.
 The lists make information more accessible than other programs; definitions are abbreviated to make information concise, usually in two-word sequences.
-Clients can generate lists for every topic they deem necessary, in addition to material that is otherwise relevant to them.
+Clients can generate lists for every topic they deem necessary, in addition to the material that is otherwise relevant to them.
 Brainjogging even contains lists of “direction” words and their specific meanings so that clients, particularly those with Language Processing Disorders, are well-equipped to follow directions they might otherwise misunderstand.

-For Students, Brainjogging allows them make specific word lists for each subject.
+For Students, Brainjogging allows them to make specific word lists for each subject.
 For example, students generate lists for each spelling vocabulary unit; these lists contain the vocabulary word and its synonyms.
 These lists provide the words that students see during eye movements, and students thus see these particular lists when they Brainjog.
 They are repeatedly exposed to information on which they will be tested or otherwise evaluated.
-Studying for final exams is easy, because students are constantly reviewing information!
+Studying for final exams is easy because students are constantly reviewing information!
 Brainjogging negates the “learn and forget” syndrome.